tawebbcn/bcn-webdev-checklists/projects/presentations-feedback.md

     - Ask for examples
 - Design
   - Color contrast (Accessibility)
+  - Design sticks to purpose (Less is more, clean and minimal)
   - Coherence with the product
   - Text Hierarchies
   - Alignment is consistent